primer/react/docs/content/SideNav.md

 ## Lightweight variant

-Add a `variant="lightweight"` attribute to `SideNav` to render an alternative, more lightweight version that has items with no borders and that are more condensed.
+Add the `variant="lightweight"` prop to `SideNav` to render an alternative, more lightweight version that has items with no borders and are more condensed.

 ```jsx live
 <BorderBox p={3} backgroundColor='gray.0' maxWidth={360}>